Table of Contents

 What Can’t Noise Reduction Fix?

-Audacity’s noise reduction effect is powerful, but it’s not a miracle worker.
+Audacity’s noise reduction effect is powerful but not a miracle worker.

 The tool also isn’t good at removing inconsistent sounds.
 So, if your town is hosting a local air show, you should wait to record until after it’s over (unless you want roaring engines to pop up in your audio every time a plane flies over).

 In short, the effect’s frequency smoothing only goes so far.
-Set yourself up for success by recording under ideal conditions from the beginning.
+Record under ideal conditions from the beginning to set yourself up for success.

 How Do I Reduce Noise in Audacity?